mohsenasadi501/DataStructureAlgorithm/README.md

 ## LinkedLists

-Linked List Store Objects in squence and unlike Arrays can grows or shrink automatically like blow image.
+Linked List Store Objects in squence, unlike Arrays can grows or shrink automatically like blow image.

 ![linkedlist.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/linkedlist.png)

-In linked list we have first and last item of a list and recersively add another items to them and the linked list implementation from scratch:
+In linked list we have first and last item of a list and recersively add another items to them.

+The linked list implementation from scratch:

 ```csharp
 internal class LinkedList